GregMci/WhatNots/README.md

 The output shape files – `elect_states.shp` - has:

-* each row is a state
+a. each row is a state
-*	columns  include
+b.	columns  include
-..+ fips code (unique numerical identifier for each state) ..+ state name
++ fips code (unique numerical identifier for each state)
++ state name
 + two letter, abbreviated state name
 + votes (absolute number and proportion) for every fourth year from 1976 to 2020,
 + by dominant parties (Republican & Democrat) or “Other”